Emanem/nettop/README.md

 - Undetermined packets - i.e. packets sent *from* **and** *to* the local computer (i.e. not touching the network *card*s), or also when packets have got both remote sources and destinations (i.e. applications spoofing IP address?)
 - Total unmapped received packets: nettop could not attribute these packets to any current *PID*, hence it will assing them to *PID* 0.
 This might be due to the fact that for current interval we took a *snapshot* of running processes after parsing the packets, hence we could not link the *PID*s - or also, when you use APIs such as *gethostbyname*, the kernel will resolve and use the network for you, hence PID 0.
 - Total unmapped sent packets; as above but for sent packets

+### What is _vkdto_ ?

+It's a vulkan layer which (re) loads a file from the filesystem (usually from _/dev/shm/..._ because such files get re-created many times every second) and displays on a given window - useful to have the content of _nettop_ in such applications.
+See [vkdto](https://github.com/Emanem/vkdto) for more details.

 ## Credits